foundriesio/docs/source/user-guide/custom-ci/custom-ci-for-apps.rst

 Custom CI To Build Compose App Targets
 ======================================

-FoundriesFactory® includes all you need to build a containerized application and securely deploy it on devices.
+The FoundriesFactory™ Platform includes all you need to build a containerized application and securely deploy it on devices.
 This includes:

 * a git repository